wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Give me an example of a time when you didn't think you were going to meet the commitments you promised.
 (Deadlines, timing, etci.)**

 - **Situation:** Worked as a data engineering intern at a healthcare company building out pipelines for data consumers teams (bi analysts)
-- **Task:** Initially was set a task to build pipelines for three different types of data: pharmaceutical, insurance and
+- **Task:** Initially was set a task to build pipelines for three different types of data: pharmaceutical, insurance and tele-consultation.
+However, realized that there was a lot of learning I needed to fully understand the whole process within a 2-month time frame.
+- **Action:**

 **Tell me about a time you made a mistake that negatively impacted the team you were working with.**